Is Ceramic Cookware Actually Safe? The Answer Is Complicated.

 If you want to get off the ceramic coated replacement cycle eventually, here are your actual options:

-Enameled cast iron — like Le Creuset, or the more affordable versions that do basically the same thing.
+Like Le Creuset, or the more affordable versions that do basically the same thing.
 The enamel coating is inert and safe, no seasoning required, easy to clean.
 Still heavy, but at least it's not high maintenance about it.

 You Don't Need a Matching Set.
 You Need a Plan.